Curated by Valeria Schwarz within Parallel Events Manifesta 8

 Laboratorio de Arte Joven, Murcia

-For a long time, America has represented in the collective imaginary – as depicted by Franz Kafka in his posthumous novel, Amerika – change, the promise of freedom and happiness, the spiritual banishment of a person in his search for Truth, a truth that becomes entangled with monetary value and power structures.
+For a long time, America has represented in the collective imagination – as depicted by Franz Kafka in his posthumous novel, Amerika – change, the promise of freedom and happiness, the spiritual banishment of a person in his search for truth, and a truth that becomes entangled with monetary value and power structures.

-Under the title Amerika, Laboratorio de Arte Joven de Murcia proudly presents inside the frame of Parallel Events of Manifesta 8 the photographic work of Ulrich Gebert.
+Under the title Amerika, Laboratorio de Arte Joven de Murcia proudly presents the photographic work of Ulrich Gebert within the frame of parallel Manifesta 8 Events.
 Amerika was produced in 2007 in Valencia under the International Photography Research Network EU Culture 2000 program.

 Installation views by Ulrich Gebert.